310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Midori %}
 No, actually, Shinkai-senpai was acting a bit suspiciously…

-It just wasn't as noticeable since Morisawa-senpai looked way more suspicious with all his constant disappearing every so often.
+It just wasn’t as noticeable since Morisawa-senpai looked way more suspicious with all his constant disappearing every so often.

-I think Shinkai-senpai was talking to those strange religious people in secret after every live show we've been doing…
+I think Shinkai-senpai was talking to those strange religious people in secret after every live show we’ve been doing…

 The religious people seemed to be related to the local idols we were running around with…